Winding up my SXSW coverage was a panel close to my heart – Anything You Can Do, I Can Do Backwards in Heels.

-Interestingly enough, none of the panel members: Michelle Zatlyn (Co-Founder & Head of User Experience at CloudFlare), Piya Sorcar (Founder & CEO of TeachAIDS), Pooja Sankar (Founder & CEO of Piazza), and Victoria Ransom (Founder & CEO of Wildfire Interactive Inc.), were spending much time agonizing about their status as women in a largely male industry.
+Interestingly enough, none of the panel members: Michelle Zatlyn (Co-Founder & Head of User Experience at CloudFlare), Piya Sorcar (Founder & CEO of TeachAIDS), Pooja Sankar (Founder & CEO of ), and Victoria Ransom (Founder & CEO of Wildfire Interactive Inc.), were spending much time agonizing about their status as women in a largely male industry.
 Although Swisher disagreed, no one on the panel reported feeling like her experience was different because of her gender.
 Founding a startup, they noted, is hard for anyone!

 Advice for burgeoning female entrepreneurs (and their parents)

 When asked how they got into tech, everyone agreed that parental support was key.
 Sankar described how her father and brothers tutored her for the Indian Institute of Technology entrance exam (one of the most competitive such exams in the world), convincing her she was capable of success before she had the self-confidence to believe she’d get in.
 (Not shocking, given that she was the first girl ever from her town to win admission.)

 The second common thread was a passion for making things better, and a tendency to view tech as simply a means to that end.
 Sorcar, founder of TeachAIDS, got into the tech field because she needed the tools for what she wanted to do — worldwide AIDS education.
 Because of the sensitive nature of the subject matter, she needed online tools, which could be customized with different avatars and messages for different users and different cultural contexts.